benquick123/masterthesis/README.md

 This is the repository of my master's thesis code, titled *Acquisition and use of meta-knowledge for more efficient training sample selection* written as part of my cognitive science studies.
 It barely touches on cognitive science though; its main focus is meta-learning, reinforcement learning and semi-supervised learning, where all three are tied up to form a system, capable of meta-knowledge acquisition.
 For more details, see abstract below.

-Whole work is available in Slovene at [this URL](http://pefprints.pef.uni-lj.si/6445/).
+Whole work is available in Slovene [here](http://pefprints.pef.uni-lj.si/6445/).

 ## Abstract